 While each utility offers a unique set of rates, residential options generally belong to one of the following categories:

-• Regular or Total Electric - this rate simply charges per unit of energy (kWh) you consume without additional usage charges.
-This is purely a 'volumetric rate'.
+Regular or Total Electric: This rate simply charges per unit of energy (kWh) you consume without additional usage charges.
+It is purely a 'volumetric rate'.

-• Demand charge / Peak demand - this rate discounts the energy (kWh) rate in exchange for an additional charge based on the highest power (kW) demand registered for the billing period.
-As opposed to volumetric, this is called a 'capacity rate', and is designed to encourage reduction of peak power during specific periods of the day.
+Demand charge / Peak demand: This rate discounts the energy (kWh) charge in exchange for an additional demand charge based on the highest power (kW) demand registered for the billing period.
+As opposed to volumetric, this is called a 'capacity rate' and is designed to encourage the reduction of peak power during specific periods of the day.

-• Time-of-use (TOU) - this rate is similar to the demand rate and it is likely to become an option in the future.
-With TOU, the kWh rate adjusts for different times, such as a high rate during the daytime and a low rate during the nighttime.
+Time-of-use (TOU): This rate is similar to the demand rate and is likely to become an option in the future.
+With TOU, the energy (kWh) rate adjusts for different times, such as a high rate during the daytime and a low rate during the nighttime.

 Black Hills Energy (South Dakota)

-• BHE billing includes a Cost Adjustment Summary - this charge is based on the number of kWh consumed.
-Adding the energy charge and the cost adjustment charge together and then dividing by the kWh billed equals the actual rate being charged per kWh.
+BHE billing includes a Cost Adjustment Summary, which is based on energy consumption.
+Adding the energy charge and the cost adjustment charge together and then dividing by the kWh billed equals the actual rate being charged per kWh (about 13 cents).

 Black Hills Electric Cooperative